junglerock99/pefti/README.md

 #### Allow Channel

 The channel will be added to the new playlist if it matches any of the entries in `[channels] allow` in the configuration.
-It is a match if the channel name contains all of the entries in an `allow` array and none of the entries in the corresponding `block` array.
+It is a match if the channel name contains all of the entries in an `i` (include) array and none of the entries in the corresponding `e` (exclude) array.

 ```mermaid
 graph TD;